-3.4.
 Web-based Application

-We developed a web application based on the developed Model.
+We developed a web application based on the developed model.
 The front-end is implemented through Vue.js and the model server is implemented through TorchServe.
-The model used for the web application was trained through the entire data.
-The web application is capable of both single prediction and multi-prediction.
+The model used for the web application was trained using the entire dataset.
+The web application can perform both single and multi-predictions.
 On the single prediction page (Figure 3), by entering the name of the surgery and diagnosis, the corresponding ICD-9 code and probability can be obtained.
-Figure 4, which shows the multi-prediction page, explains ICD-9 codes and probabilities for multiple operative reports and diagnoses can be obtained through csv file upload.
+Figure 4, which shows the multi-prediction page, demonstrates how ICD-9 codes and probabilities for multiple operative reports and diagnoses can be obtained by uploading a csv file.

 Figure 3.
 Single Prediction Page